umarxkhan/AWS-Cloud-Cost-Calculator/README.md

 * Cache-busting is enabled in the JS file to ensure CloudFront serves the latest data.
 * `cost_data.json` is generated dynamically; no need to edit manually.
-* Keep your `.tfvars` safe.
-Only store non-sensitive data; secrets should go into GitHub Actions Secrets.

 ---